 What is a Sleeping Pill?

 Sleeping pills are sedative drugs and they fall under the category of sedative-hypnotic.
-Other pills that fall in this category include barbiturates and benzodiazepines such as Xanax.
+Other pills that fall in this category include barbiturates and benzodiazepines.
 Unlike other drugs in this category, sleeping pills are non-benzodiazepine hypnotics.
 They are commonly known as “z-drugs” since they induce sleep.

-Sleeping pills are made differently than pills like Xanax.
+Sleeping pills are made differently than benzodiazepines.
 Still, they react to the brain similarly.
-Like benzos or barbiturates, sleeping pills bind to the same GABA receptors which can lead to dependency and addiction.
+Like benzos or barbiturates, sleeping pills bind to the same GABA receptors, which can lead to dependency and addiction.

 How Exactly Do Sleeping Pills Work?

 Sleeping pills depress the central nervous system and calm the brain down enough to be able to go to sleep.
 These drugs, whether they’re over-the-counter or prescription-strength, tend to be short-acting.
 This means that your brain will begin to grow a dependency on the substance to be able to go to sleep quickly.
-Certain prescription sleep aids, such as Ambien and Lunesta, are touted to be fast-acting and non-habit forming.
+Certain prescription sleep aids, are touted to be fast-acting and non-habit forming.
 Even those aids can result in dependency and addiction over time though.

 Additionally, sleep aids have been shown to be abused more often than over-the-counter pills.
-In fact, sleeping pills, such as Ambien, have the potential to cause individuals to experience a “high.”
+In fact, sleeping pills have the potential to cause individuals to experience a “high.”
 This “high” particularly occurs when people take sleeping pills and then force themselves to stay awake.

-Some individuals who have taken Ambien before have even described experiencing feelings of euphoria after taking it and staying awake.
+Some individuals who have taken them before have even described experiencing feelings of euphoria after taking it and staying awake.
 This euphoric feeling only leads people to begin to misuse sleeping pills.

 Why Do People Use Sleeping Pills?